-The best scanning software makes it simple and easy to scan your paper files and convert them into a digital archive.
+The best scanning software makes it simple and easy to scan your paper archives and convert them into digital files.

 However, there are many different types of scanning software available, and different document types available.
 The best scanning software will be able to cater for a range of different needs and especially be able to store documents in different formats as required.
 Often this will be PDF files, as this is a universal file, but sometimes Word or other office file formats will be required, as well as different image formats.

-Quality is also an essential consideration, as scanned documents need to remain accurate and readable, which means that scanning software that is unable to properly represent numbers and letters will necessarily be no good.
+Quality is also an essential consideration, as scanned documents need to remain accurate and readable, which means that scanning software that is unable to properly represent numbers and letters won't be useful for accurate records.
 Luckily, these days most scanning solutions provide excellent quality documents, but if you're not confident about your own software, you can always deliver your documents to a scanning company to do it for you.

 From powerful, enterprise-focused Adobe platforms to pick-up services perfect for small businesses, check out the very best of the document scanning and converting world below.
 We took into account available features, relative costs, professional reviews and user experiences in making our recommendations for the best scanning software.